Rules of the Road

-BILLING PRACTICES VARY BY AGENCY.
-The Mobility Authority and TxDOT each operate different toll roads, and each agency has different billing practices and different billing cycles.
+The Mobility Authority is not the only toll operator in the Austin metro area.
+Each operator has different toll roads, and each agency has different billing vendors, practices and billing cycles.
 Depending on which toll roads you use, you may receive more than one bill during any given month.

-TAG ACCOUNTS ARE THE SIMPLEST, MOST COST-EFFECTIVE WAY TO PAY TOLLS.
-Customers with tag accounts have the tolls deducted from their prepaid account, and don't have to worry about fines or violations, as long as they actively manage their account, budget for auto replenishments, and keep their address and payment information updated.
+Customers with tag accounts have the tolls deducted from their prepaid account and don't have to worry about fines or violations, as long as they actively manage their account, budget for automatic replenishments, and keep their address and payment information updated.

 In-person cash payment options are now available.
 Click here to learn more.